Oops! Something went wrong while submitting the form.

 Universal Life by Canada Life

-Our expert take: Canada Life's Universal Life insurance plan offers fairly competitive rates and a few choices of how to invest your funds.
-But unlike a traditional investment account, you can't transfer your funds should you change your mind, and you'll lose all your accumulated wealth if you can't pay your premiums.
+Canada Life's Universal Life insurance policy offers fairly competitive rates and a few choices of how to invest your funds.
+However, unlike a traditional investment account, you can't transfer your funds should you change your mind, and you'll lose all your accumulated wealth if you can't pay your premiums.

 For these reasons, we recommend keeping your coverage and your investments separate unless you're confident you can keep up with your premium payments for the rest of your life.